mikhdm/mikhdm.github.io/resume.md

 *Moscow, Russia, February 2020 - May 2020*

-- Improved the internal HR management system, enhancing the user interface and overall user experience.
+- Improved an internal HR management system by enhancing the user interface and overall user experience.

 ### ErgoSolo Ltd. — Full-Stack Engineer